kouxing2000/ShadowPort/README.md

 What is the solution?
 ----
-We create a shadow port for the client in the same LAN(or machine), this shadow port will act exactly as the real port which the server listen to, the client is just like connecting to a server locally.
-A pipe across the internet is build up between the shadow port and the real port.
+We create a <B>shadow port</B> for the client in the same LAN(or machine), this shadow port will act exactly as the real port which the server listen to, the client is just like connecting to a server locally.
+A <B>pipe</B> across the internet is build up between the shadow port and the real port.

 That's enough for the users of this project to understand the solution, for people who care about the implementation, you can go ahead.